juji-io/datalevin/doc/rules.md

 syntax, but more so in its marrying the traditional SQL-like structure with the logic based traditional Datalog syntax.
 The latter may feel alien and hard to understand for many developers.
-By using the SQL-like syntax as the basis and treating traditional Datalog syntax as a special rule clause, users are gradually introduced to this logic view of Datalog, a win in ergonomics.
+By using the SQL-like syntax as the basis and treating traditional Datalog syntax as special rule clauses, users are gradually introduced to this logic view of Datalog, a win in ergonomics.

 The previous implementation of rule clause evaluation inherited from Datascript